logicalclocks/feature-store-api/docs/integrations/sagemaker.md

 <p align="center">
   <figure>
     <img src="../../assets/images/parameter-store.png" alt="AWS Systems Manager Parameter Store">
-    <figcaption>Storing the API Key in the AWS Systems Manager Parameter Store</figcaption>
+    <figcaption>Store the API key in the AWS Systems Manager Parameter Store</figcaption>
   </figure>
 </p>

-##### Granting access to the Parameter Store from the SageMaker notebook role
+##### Grant access to the Parameter Store from the SageMaker notebook role

 1. In the AWS Management Console, go to *IAM*, select *Roles* and then the role that is used when creating SageMaker notebook instances.
 2. Select *Add inline policy*.